Gexkill/sweng2/RASD/src/index.md

 ### User requires a taxi for a ride
 **Name :** User requires a taxi for a ride
 ** Actors :** User
-** Entry conditions : ** The user clicks on the "require immediate ride button" **Flow of events : **
+** Entry conditions : ** The user has to be on the "Client Homepage".
+**Flow of events : **

+* The users set the "Share this ride" slide button to the desired value.
+* The user clicks on the "require immediate ride button".
-* The systems redirects the user to a form where the user can choose if he wants to share the taxi or not.
-If the user chooses to share the taxi, he has to give some information like destination and number of passengers. **TO ADAPT TO MOCKUPS**
+* The systems redirects the user to a form where the user has to give some information like the start location of the ride.
+If the user chooses to share the taxi, he has to give some extra information like destination and number of passengers.
 *

 **Exit conditions :** The system forwards the request to the appropriate taxi and the use case "taxi driver respond to a request of immediate ride" begins.